 Cement Masons and Plasterers Health and Welfare Plan P.O.
-Box 34964 Seattle, WA 98124-1964 according to this Plan shall be recognized or accepted as binding upon the Trust, unless otherwise required by federal law.
+Box 34964 Seattle, WA 98124-1964

 Claims should be submitted within 90 days after the service was received.
 If a claim, or information that has been requested to process a claim, is received more than one year after the expenses have been incurred, the claim will be denied.